githubtraining/reviewing-a-pull-request/responses/04_requiring-changes.md

 # Using `request changes` on a pull request

 Thanks again for all your help on that last pull request.
 Since you are helping me out, I figured I would add some more changes to our project.
 With our powers combined, _anything_ is possible!
-This last change I made doesn't seem to be working, though. :grimacing:
+This last change might introduce some new changes that aren't really going to look great.

 Sometimes when you are reviewing a pull request, the author might identify that some of the functionality isn't working and needs a helping hand :wave: to solve the problem.
 In other instances, it might only work in their environment.
 When reviewing a pull request, it's important to both look at, and test the code to pinpoint any bugs or unexpected behavior.